yunhanwang1105/GazeTech/ETH-XGaze/README.md

           archivePrefix={arXiv},
           primaryClass={cs.CV}
     }
 <br/>
+If you use the ETH-XGaze dataset, please cite the dataset paper:

     @inproceedings{Zhang2020ETHXGaze,
       author    = {Xucong Zhang and Seonwook Park and Thabo Beeler and Derek Bradley and Siyu Tang and Otmar Hilliges},